DigitalPhi/MoralPsychology/docs/README.md

 ### Announcements

-As discussed in seminar described on the schedule below, the main reading for our meetying on 07.02 is Frankfurt's *The reasons of love*.
+As discussed in seminar described on the schedule below, the main reading for our meetying on 07.02 is Frankfurt's *The reasons of love* [pdf](https://www.dropbox.com/s/caiw3rj9pbockq3/Frankfurt-ReasonsofLove.pdf?dl=0).
 It's a short book, read as much as you can but certainly the first two chapters.
 We will spend the following meeting with this text and also Velleman's essay 'Love as a moral emotion'.
 I will be adding quite a bit of supplementary material readings as well as notes in case you want to pursue the topic further.
 Apologies for any confusion.
 See you all tomorrow!
 <small>06.02.2019</small>

-The main reading for this week is Kosman, 'Being properly affected: virtues and feelings in Aristotle's Ethics [pdf](https://www.dropbox.com/s/0fwvznra1zeqo5w/kosman_properly_affected.pdf?dl=0).
+The main reading for this week is Kosman, 'Being properly affected: virtues and feelings in Aristotle's Ethics' [pdf](https://www.dropbox.com/s/0fwvznra1zeqo5w/kosman_properly_affected.pdf?dl=0).
 It has been posted on the schedule since last week.
 Apologies for again for my falling ill.
 We'll settle on a make-up class when when we meet Thursday. <small>29.01.2019</small>

 Due dates have been fixed for summative essays.
 See below for details.
 It simply follows the date set by the department of philosophy.<small>25.01.2019</small>